 When injuries are sustained in a motor accident, the highest priority should be ensuring the injured party is awarded the compensation they are entitled to as swifty and painlessly as possible.
 Bureaucracy and profit should not be allowed to get in the way of that happening.

-If you or a loved one has been injured in a motor vehicle accident and are struggling to receive the compensation you believe you are entitled to, contact our team at Paramount Compensation Lawyers today.
+If you or a loved one has been injured in a motor vehicle accident and are struggling to receive the compensation you believe you are entitled to, contact our team at Paramount Law today.

 *A ‘greenslip’ is an insurance policy, legally required for all motor vehicles registered in NSW, which provides compensation for people killed or injured in a motor vehicle accident.